ngxs/store/publication/2026-06-09_announcing_ngxs_22/article.md

 ```

 Because the equality check runs inside every signal read, you supply the comparator (e.g. lodash `isEqual`) — NGXS deliberately avoids `JSON.stringify`-based deep equality, which is prohibitively slow on a hot path.

-### Sharper `createSelector` typings

-The `createSelector` projector arguments now use a modern TypeScript signature instead of the legacy multi-overload approach.
-Mismatched projector argument types are now caught at compile time ([PR #2402](https://github.com/ngxs/store/pull/2402)).
-This may surface latent typing bugs in existing code — which is exactly the point.

 ### Type-Safe Selectors guide